Find Maximum and Minimum Element in an Array

 Solution analysis

-In the worst case, we make two comparisons at each step of the iteration.
-This case will arise if the array is sorted in descending order.
+In the worst case, we make two comparisons at each iteration.
+This occurs if the array is sorted in descending order.
 In this situation, the first if statement will be false every time, and the second if statement will be true every time.
-So the total number of comparisons in the worst case = 2*(n - 1) = 2n - 2.
+So, the total number of comparisons in the worst case = 2(n−1).

 Using divide and conquer approach similar to merge sort